Simulating Cost Flow

 CSES Programmers and Artists

-Statement Summary: You have $n$ people, the $i$th person has $x_i$ amount of programming skill and $y_i$ amount of art skill.
+Statement Summary: You have n people, the ith person has xi amount of programming skill and yi amount of art skill.
 Each person can be assigned to be a programmer, artist, or neither.
-You need exactly $a$ programmers and $b$ artists.
+You need exactly a programmers and b artists.
 What is the maximum sum of skills attainable by some matching?

 You get the drill now.
 Let’s model this problem as a flow network.
-Here is one possible construction using $n + 4$ nodes.
+Here is one possible construction using n+4 nodes.

 The answer is the max cost max flow of this network.
 Notice that in this case the maximum flow is also optimal as all augmenting paths will have positive weight.